Gadgetoid/pi400kb/README.md

 `sudo ./pi400kb`

-YOUR PI 400 IS NOW A FREAKING KEYBOARD FOR YOUR PC WHAAAAT!?
+:sparkles: YOUR PI 400 IS NOW A FREAKING KEYBOARD & MOUSE FOR YOUR PC WHAAAAT!? :sparkles:

 Your keyboard input will be detached from your Pi while it's forwarded to your host computer.

 Press `Ctrl + Raspberry` to grab/release your keyboard and mouse, switching between local use and USB.

+Press `Ctrl + Shift + Raspberry` (on the grabbed keyboard) to exit.

 ### Mouse Support